 Step 1: Get a Bachelor's Degree

 Lobbying does not require a specific academic degree.
 However, the U.S. Bureau of Labor Statistics (BLS) classifies lobbyists as public relations specialists and individuals in this profession typically have a bachelor's degree.
 Aspiring lobbyists may consider a degree program in political science, which may includes classes that cover lobbying and its role in the political system.
 Coursework may provide instruction on the legislative process, as well as how lobbyists participate in the creation of rules and regulations.

 - Earn a certificate.
 The Association of Government Relations Professionals (AGRP) offers a lobbying certificate program that can greatly improve a new lobbyist's understanding of the lobbying process.
 The Professional Lobbying Certificate requires 11 sessions, and covers all aspects of the lobbying profession, including necessary background, methods of networking, knowledge of regulations and training in best practices.
 Some universities also offer certificate programs in lobbying.

 Step 2: Participate in a Lobbying Internship

 Internships in lobbying may consist of paid or unpaid work for an agency or group requiring legislative representation.
 Interns can gain real-world experience, which is required by many employers, while learning how to actively advocate and influence politicians.
-Exposure to the government network of lobbyists and politicians provides students with opportunities to make professional contacts that could lead to a career in lobbying once the internship or degree is completed.
+Exposure to the government network of lobbyists and politicians provides students with opportunities to make professional contacts that could lead to a career in lobbying once the internship is completed.